ngonzalvez/bash-buildr/README.md

 #### Dependencies
 - inotify-tools
+- uglify-js (global npm module)

 #### Usage
 In order to try it out run ```sh buildr.sh```.
 A menu will be displayed for you to choose an option.

-Select **(1) Concat JS**.
-The first time you'll be asked for a path to js files and destination file.
-Enter `js/*.js` as source and `dest/js/` as destination path.
+- Select **(1) Compress JS**.
+- Enter the path to js files
+- Enter the path to the directory where the compiled files will be.
+- Enter the name of the compiled JS.

 Now you'll see a message saying your JS files were concatenated.
+Same steps apply for CSS compression.

 For automatic concatenation on each change to a JS file select **(3) Watch for changes**